Resources

 Other goodies and services (for at home and on the road)

-Scribd – This is my go-to audiobook app.
+Everand – This is my go-to audiobook app (I’m on the old legacy plan so it’s different).
 It also has regular ebooks but I just use it for audio.
-It’s $11 a month and totally worth it if you listen too more than one per month.
+It’s $11 a month and that gets you one book unlocked (not to keep though) or $16 for three unlocks, both include their free library too.

 Thriftbooks – This is one of my favorite places to buy cheap used books.
 It’s super easy to get rewards for free books, too.

 Who Gives A Crap? – I order my toilet paper from here and I love it.
-The packaging isn’t just fun, but plastic free, too!
+The packaging isn’t just fun, but plastic free and compostable, too!